BirdeeHub/birdeevim/README.md

 ## Questions:

     1. I dont know how to build nvim plugins with a build step in nix using the overlay in this config.
 Or in general really.
-I barely know what an Overlay is.
         I have never programmed in a functional language before.
+        That stuff all comes from the repo I cited.
+All I did was add some plugins, and import my config as a plugin.

     2. I need to know why treesitter parsers cant install